-Since introducing our Pacer XL gait trainer and, more recently, our Rifton TRAM, we have been introduced to a growing body of clinicians who are active in early mobility, a practice that is becoming increasingly accepted and implemented in ICUs across the country.
+Since introducing our XL Pacer, TRAM, and E-Pacer we have been introduced to a growing body of clinicians who are active in early mobility, a practice that is becoming increasingly accepted and implemented in ICUs across the country.
 There is growing evidence showing that the provision of early ambulation support to critically ill and injured patients results in more favorable recovery outcomes as compared to less aggressive approaches.

 These first three articles from the recent Physical Therapy Journal explore early mobility in different ICU populations.